 It may not come as a great surprise, but at present, companies in the US are at the forefront of early pay access.
 What these companies realise is that they stand to benefit by caring for their employees’ financial wellbeing.

-Looking across Europe, businesses in Spain have been early adopters of this.
+Looking across Europe, businesses in Spain have also been early adopters of this.
 Early pay providers have tapped into Barcelona-based fintech companies to be able to support their employees.
-Spanish companies taking the lead include Manalo Bakes, Aristocrazy, and Camper.

-While the US and our European neighbours have embraced salary advance schemes, the UK is now making a move in this direction too.
+While the US and our European neighbours have embraced salary advance schemes, the UK is now very much following closely behind.

-This is the ideal opportunity for your business to be at the forefront of a payment revolution.
+This is the ideal opportunity for organisations to be at the forefront of a payment revolution with next to zero effort on their part.
 It’s a chance to shine in the eyes of your employees too.

 Early access to pay is one of the hottest new employee benefits around.
 Plus it helps you position yourself as the go-to employer when it comes to employee benefits packages.